sentient06/Ripple/README.md

 ###Try it!

-Now you can execute all RDH actions using your `rdh` command and if you want to make any changes, you can commit to your server.
+Now you can execute all Ripple actions using your `rp` command and if you want to make any changes, you can commit to your server.

     rp server myserver
     rp test